MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-slack.md

 ---
 title: Protect your Slack Enterprise
-description: Learn how about connecting your ServiceNow app to Defender for Cloud Apps using the API connector. ms.date: 12/06/2023 ms.topic: how-to
+description: Learn how about connecting your Slack Enterprise app to Defender for Cloud Apps using the API connector. ms.date: 12/06/2023 ms.topic: how-to
 ---